With input from the ADA, the American Heart Association (AHA) released guidelines for the prevention of infective

 Prophylaxis is recommended for the patients identified in the previous section for all dental procedures that involve manipulation of gingival tissue or the periapical region of the teeth, or perforation of the oral mucosa.

 Sometimes patients forget to premedicate before their appointments.
 The recommendation is that the antibiotic be given before the procedure.
 This is important because it allows the antibiotic to reach adequate blood levels.
 However, the guidelines to prevent infective endocarditis5, 6 state, “If the dosage of antibiotic is inadvertently not administered before the procedure, the dosage may be administered up to 2 hours after the procedure.”

 Another concern that dentists have expressed involves patients who require prophylaxis but are already taking antibiotics for another condition.
-In these cases, the guidelines for infective endocarditis recommend that the dentist select an antibiotic from a different class than the one the patient is already taking.
+In these cases, the guidelines for infective endocarditis5, 6 recommend that the dentist select an antibiotic from a different class than the one the patient is already taking.
 For example, if the patient is taking amoxicillin, the dentist should select clindamycin, azithromycin or clarithromycin for prophylaxis.

-Other patient groups also may merit special consideration, which is discussed fully in the guidelines.
+Other patient groups also may merit special consideration, which is discussed more fully in the guidelines.

-In 2014, The Lancet published a study out of the United Kingdom that reported a correlation between institution of more limited antibiotic prophylaxis guidelines by the National Institute for Health and Clinical Evidence (NICE) in 2008 and an increase in cases of infective endocarditis.7 Because of the retrospective and observational nature of the study, the authors acknowledged that their “data do not establish a causal association.”
+In 2015, The Lancet published a study out of the United Kingdom that reported a correlation between institution of more limited antibiotic prophylaxis guidelines by the National Institute for Health and Clinical Evidence (NICE) in 2008 and an increase in cases of infective endocarditis.7 Because of the retrospective and observational nature of the study, the authors acknowledged that their “data do not establish a causal association.”
 At this time, the ADA recommends that dentists continue to use the AHA guidelines discussed above.
-Dental professionals should periodically visit the ADA websites for updates on this issue.
+Dental professionals should periodically visit the ADA website for updates on this issue.